Axway/agents-mulesoft/README_subscription.md

 # Example

-##Subscribe
+## Subscribe
-1. Say you have an API on Mulesoft's side that has been configured with Rate Limiting - SLA based Policy along with SLA Tiers configured with auto-approval.
+1. Say you have an API on Mulesoft that has been configured with Rate Limiting - SLA based Policy along with SLA Tiers that are configured with auto-approval.
 Mulesoft Discovery agent picks this up and creates a few resources on Amplify, and one of them is the Catalog item.

 <img src="./img/CatalogItem.png" width="600">

-2. Clicking on the catalog item takes you to the detail page where you click the Subscribe button on the top-right corner
+2. Clicking on the catalog item takes you to its detail page where you click the Subscribe button on the top-right corner

 <img src="./img/CatalogItemDetail.png" width="600">